-Konecranes Oyj: Konecranes Board of Directors convenes Annual General Meeting 2017
+Konecranes Oyj: Konecranes board of directors convenes annual general meeting 2017

 The authorization is effective until the end of the next Annual General Meeting, however no longer than until 22 September 2018.
 However, the authorization for incentive arrangements is valid until 22 March 2022.
 This authorization revokes the authorization for incentive arrangements given by the Annual General Meeting in 2016.

-Proposal to authorize the Board to decide on the transfer the Company's own A shares
+17. Authorizing the Board of Directors to decide on the transfer of the Company's own A shares

 The Board of Directors proposes to the General Meeting that the Board of Directors be authorized to decide on the transfer of the Company's own A shares as follows.